ArmanOmmid/VisionFNet/README.md

 ### Configuring Experiments
 Refer to, modify, and create config yaml files under **root/configs** and specify these in the *config_name* argument.
-In these yaml files, you can choose the model architecture, config the architecture, choose the dataset, set the hyperparameters, etc..
+In these yaml files, you can choose the model architecture, configurate the architecture, choose the dataset, set the hyperparameters, etc..

 ##### model: fvit_monolith
 For simplicity and for easy comparison, we have combined our various implemented architectures into a monolothic architecture that can be configured with the various spectral layers.